-Playing for the right to represent Prince George's County in sent Prince George's County in the Washington play-off next Monday night, Greenbelt won a hard fought game from the Manhattan Auto team Wed-nesday.
-This was the first of a three-game series, the second game to be played tonight.
+Playing for the right to represent Prince George's County in the Washington play-off next Monday night, Greenbelt won a hard fought game from the Manhattan Auto team Wed-nesday.
+This was the first of a three-game series the second three-game series, the second game to be played tonight.
 The third, if necessary, will come Saturday afternoon.
-Greenbelt had its big inning in

-Saturday alternoon.
 Greenbelt had its big inning in the third by scoring eight runs on five hits, and two errors.
 The big blows were Goldfaden's single with the bases loaded and Barker's home run with three men on.
-4 Show Perfect Batting

-Four men had perfect days at bat for Greenbelt-Goldfaden with two for two, Beale with three for three, Barker with two for two and Bowman with two
+4 Show Perfect Batting Four men had perfect days at bat for Greenbelt-Goldfaden with two for two, Beale with three for three, Barker with two for two and Bowman with two for two.